 The healthcare digital marketing campaign got noticed far beyond its original launch, cutting through the crowded world of healthcare fundraising organizations, one eye-movement at a time.

 Powerful messaging: Dana-Farber Brigham & Women’s Cancer Center

 Sometimes a new spin on the basics of excellent marketing are just what your next campaign needs to increase its impact.

 Dana-Farber Brigham & Women’s Cancer Center built a campaign around the powerful slogan “Right now you may have cancer.
 But what your cancer doesn’t know is — You Have Us.”

 This slogan was supported by a series of short and shareable videos, and supported by a robust social media campaign using the hashtag #YouHaveUs.

 The You Have Us campaign also demonstrates that campaigns don’t have to be confined to several weeks or even a year.
 After the content marketing campaign’s official end, the Dana-Farber team retained the domain and folded their healthcare digital marketing campaign’s powerful message into a service directory, https://www.youhaveus.org/.
 This illustrates another thing we like about great content marketing: quality content can last a very long time, often continuing to deliver value years beyond original launch.

 Podcasts: The Cleveland Clinic

-Famous for their extensive library of healthcare resources available through their blog, the Cleveland Clinic is also leading the way in audio content within the healthcare marketing sphere.
+Famous for their extensive library of healthcare resources available through their blog, the Cleveland Clinic is also leading the way in audio content within the healthcare digital marketing sphere.